Distinguished Postdoctoral Fellowships Program

 Competitive fellowships supporting exceptional early-career scientists.

 The EAPS Distinguished Postdoctoral Fellowship Program attracts researchers with interests in the broad range of disciplines represented in the department.
 Fellows are expected to pursue independent research, but also encouraged to collaborate with at least one faculty member in the department.
 Candidates should contact prospective faculty hosts whose primary affiliation is in EAPS.
+MIT postdoctoral researchers receive mentoring and opportunities for career development throughout the postdoctoral period.

 The program typically appoints two new fellows each year through a competitive process.
 Appointments are for two years.
-Each fellow receives an annual stipend of $75,000, full coverage of premiums for affiliate health and basic dental and vision insurance, and an allowance of $5,000 per year for research and relocation expenses.
-MIT postdoctoral researchers receive mentoring and opportunities for career development throughout the postdoctoral period.
+Each fellow receives an annual stipend of $85,000, an allowance of $5,000 per year for research, and $5,000 relocation expenses.
+Fellows will be eligible for MIT health benefits.

 Application Information